marcelatuler/SmartContractsLecture/SignatureVerifierTutorial.md

 ### Step 3: Sign a Message

 1. **Enter Your Message**: In the `getMessageHash`,enter your message as a string, then call the function.
 2. **Use Remix's Sign Message Tool**: In Remix, there's a feature to sign messages.
-Go to the account address at the top right, click on the ellipsis (...), and select "Sign Message".
+Go to the account address at the top left, click on the ellipsis (...), and select "Sign Message".
 4. **Enter Your MessageHash**: In the popup, enter the `MessageHash` that was retuned by the call, e.g 0: bytes32: 0x...
 5. **Sign**: Click "Sign" to sign the message.
 Remix will generate a signature.